gjcooper/DTI-Presentation/slideshow.md

 .right-column[
 .centre[### BedpostX continued...]

-The output files are 3D and 4D volumes primarily samples and means of the distributions on theta, phi and fractional anisotropy, means of distributions on diffusivity, T2w baseline signal intensity and PDD distribution and finally uncertainty on the estimated fibre orientation.
+The output files are 3D and 4D volumes, primarily:

+* samples and means of the distributions on theta, phi.noted[*] and fractional anisotropy

+* means of distributions on diffusivity

+* T2w baseline signal intensity

+* Principle Diffusion Direction (PDD) distribution

+* and finally uncertainty on the estimated fibre orientation.

-Advanced option that can be fed into the script include changing the default number of fibres modelled per voxel, adding burn-in for the MCMC process and alternative models for multi-shell data and others.
+Advanced options that can be fed into the script include changing the default number of fibres modelled per voxel, adding burn-in for the MCMC process and alternative models for multi-shell data and others.

+.footnote[
+.noted[*] theta and phi together represent the principle diffusion direction in spherical polar co-ordinates ]
 ]
 ---
 .left-column[